FREQUENTLY ASKED QUESTIONS

 The alignment of the muscles of the jaws and teeth can have a direct impact on a player’s performance and strength.

-The development of the jaws and all the functions attached to it, nasal breathing, chewing, suction, swallowing and phonation, will either puts various parts of the body either in a state of physiologic health or dysfunction.
+The development of the jaws and all the functions attached to it, such as nasal breathing, chewing, suction, swallowing, and phonation, will either put various parts of the body in a state of physiologic health or dysfunction.

 Breathing is a key ingredient to human function and global health.
 It’s a human reflex we’re born with, and it is directly attached to our nervous system.

-What makes Posturology different than other training systems?
+What makes Posturepro Method different than other training systems?

-While the majority of classic therapy modalities concentrates on the musculo-skeletal system Posturology focuses on the way the brain communicates to the musculo-skeletal system.
-In doing so, Posturology allows you to treat the body as a whole allowing you to change faulty motor patterns and provide immediate results and permanent changes with your clients.
+While the majority of classic therapy modalities concentrate on the musculoskeletal system, the Posturepro Method focuses on how the brain communicates with the musculoskeletal system.
+This approach allows you to treat the body as a whole, enabling you to correct faulty motor patterns and provide immediate results, leading to permanent changes for your clients.

-Can I practice Posturology after completing Level 1?
+Can I practice Posturepro Method after completing Level 1?

-Why does Posturology focus primarily on the Central Nervous System?
+Why does the Posturepro Method focus primarily on the Central Nervous System?

 The nervous system has three important characteristics: